rippedpiracy/docs/TV/Shows.md

 # Streaming

-<small>Useful for watching Content easily, but mostly with a loss of Quality.</small>
+<small>Useful for watching Content easily and quickly, but mostly with a loss of Quality.</small>

 [**P-Stream**](https://erynith.github.io/movie-web-instances) - Spiritual successor of movie-web, it aggregates content from different providers and serves it in a modern, polished UX.